veertuinc/anka-docs/Plugins and Integrations/Controller + Registry/jenkins.md

 9. There are several other configs under **Advanced** that may interest you.
 These include the **Node Group**, **Priority**, and timeouts for Jenkins to communication with the starting Anka VM/agent.

+#### Log Investigation

+Investigation of problems which arise in Jenkins + Anka can be a bit tough to get started with.

 ### Using Dynamic Labelling

 > Dynamic Labelling requires two plugins: **GitHub Authentication plugin** and **Pipeline**.